DH-Cologne/java-wegweiser/INHALTE.md

 ```

 - Methoden von Superklassen können in Subklassen überschrieben werden (markiert durch die `@Override`-Annotation)

+> **(!)
+Aus den docs zu** `@Override` [#](https://docs.oracle.com/javase/8/docs/api/java/lang/Override.html)
+> Indicates that a method declaration is intended to override a method declaration in a supertype.
+If a method is annotated with this annotation type compilers are required to generate an error message unless at least one of the following conditions hold:
+> - The method does override or implement a method declared in a supertype.
+> - The method has a signature that is override-equivalent to that of any public method declared in Object.
+>
+> &rarr; `@Override` ist also *nicht* nötig, macht aber den Code eindeutiger und veranlasst den Compiler dazu, hilfreiche Fehlermeldungen zu liefern!

 ```java
 // jede Person ist auch ein Object